- Over 680k people reached within the state of Pennsylvania.

 - Obtained 4k link clicks, primarily to the American Story podcast website.

 - Powerful and meaningful conversations and engagement was the cornerstone of success for this program.

-Through extensive research, in-depth interviews and surveys of real Pennslyvanians, and a comprehensive social media audit, we uncovered one common theme: Division is the Greatest Threat!
+Through extensive research, in-depth interviews and surveys of real Pennslyvanians, and a comprehensive social media health check, we uncovered one common theme: Division is the Greatest Threat!

 - Pennsylvanians think public servants best exemplify what it means to be American.

 - Pennsylvanians feel disconnected from America’s history, BUT they feel that Abraham Lincoln makes them proud to be American.

 - Pennsylvanians feel like politicians are out of touch and in it for themselves.

 Fight the rise of identity politics by validating, with data, the dormant patriotism in Pennsylvania residents and appealing to that patriotism in order to build a collaborative political climate.